NIAEFEUP/cute-clion/README.md

 ## Adding CUTE to the Project

-Now, from the downloaded CUTE Standalone, copy the `cute` folder (which includes `cute.h` and the other `cute_...` header files) to the project alongside the `src/` folder.
+Now, you must add the CUTE library to the project.
+Just extract the download file to your project directory, alongside the `src/` folder.
 The structure should look like this afterwards:

 ```
 cute-clion
 |-- CMakeLists.txt
-|-- cute    # added folder from CUTE-master download
+|-- cute_lib    # added folder
-|   |-- cute.h
 |   |-- ... (omitted files)
 `-- src
     `-- Test.cpp
 ```

-After having achieved the structure above, we need to tell CLion to use `cute_lib` to add CUTE functions to its suggestions system.
+After having achieved the structure above, we need to tell CLion to use `cute` to add CUTE functions to its suggestions system.
-To do that, on 'Project' file explorer, right-click the cute_lib folder and mark the directory as 'Library Files', as seen below.
+To do that, on 'Project' file explorer, right-click the `cute` folder and mark the directory as 'Library Files', as seen below.

 ![Mark Directory as Library Files](clion_add_cute_lib.png)